 Invite learners to your team

-Learn how to invite learners to your team.
-Read this article for step-by-step instructions.
+Learn how to invite learners to your team plan.

 Accepting an invite